 TGaz Editor: Modify the insertions to Cl.
 11.22.6.2 as shown below:

-Insert the following paragraphs of Clause 11.22.6.2 as shown below: If the STA in which dot11FineTimingMsmtRespActivated is true or dot11FineTimingMsmtInitActivated is true supports (a) Non-TB Ranging, it shall set the Single User Range Measurement field of the Extended Capabilities element to 1.
-Otherwise it shall set the Single User Range Measurement filed of the Extended Capabilities element to 0. (b) TB Ranging, it shall set the Multi User Range Measurement field of the Extended Capabilities element to 1.
-Otherwise it shall set the Multi User Range Measurementfield of the Extended Capabilities element to 0.
+Insert the following paragraphs of Clause 11.22.6.2 as shown below: (a) if dot11NonTriggerBasedRangingRespImplemented is true, the STA shall set the non-Trigger Based Ranging Responder field of the Extended Capabilities element to 1.
+Otherwise it shall set the non-Trigger Based Ranging Responder field of the Extended Capabilities element to 0. (b) if dot11TriggedBasedRangingRespImplemented is true, the STA shall set the Trigger Based Ranging Responder field of the Extended Capabilities element to 1.
+Otherwise it shall set the Trigger Based Ranging Responder field of the Extended Capabilities element to 0.

 11.22.6.3.1 Range Measurement Negotiation

 TGaz Editor: Insert new paragraphs to Cl.
 11.22.6.3.1 as shown below:

 The ISTA shall include one ISTA Availability Window element in the HEz specific subelement in the IFTMR indicating its availability for TB Ranging as well as the requested periodicity.
 The periodity of the availability windows requested by the ISTA is expressed in units of 10 TUs in the Count subfield in the ISTA Availability Information field of the ISTA Availability Window element.
 The value of the Count subfield in the ISTA Availability Information field of the ISTA Availability Window element shall be a multiple of the Beacon Interval of the RSTA in units of 10 TUs.

+An RSTA shall reject a request if it has set the Protection of Range Negotiation and Measurement Management Frames Required field of the Extended Capabilities element to 1, and the ISTA has not successfully set up a security context to protect IFTMR, IFTM and LMR frames exchanged between the RSTA and the ISTA.
+Note that the security context can either be established as a result of a successful association between the RSTA and ISTA; or as a result of the ISTA successfully completing PASN as described in 12.13 Pre-Association Security Negotiation.

 An RSTA shall reject a request for TB Ranging from an ISTA if the RSTA cannot assign the ISTA to an availability window that does not overlap with a 10 TU interval in which the ISTA is unavailable (as signalled by the ISTA Availability Window element in the IFTMR).